HQ20/open-wiki/blockchain/experiments/subscription-model.md

   - One working application would be [daisy payments](https://www.daisypayments.com/).
   - Check out the [docs](https://docs.daisypayments.com/) for the **daisy sdk**.

 There is certainly an eye to keep on Daisy.
-As the transition from the old web to web3 continues, it will be of particular interest to freelancerss, clients, businesses and users, alike.
+As the transition from the old web to web3 continues, it will be of particular interest to freelancers, clients, businesses and users, alike.